Gauff Fights Back To Beat Zheng For WTA Finals Title - UrduPoint

 The Chinese star wraps up her breakthrough 2024 campaign having won 31 of her last 37 matches, and will rise to a career-high number five in the world on Monday.

-Contesting the youngest final at the WTA Finals since Maria Sharapova's win over Serena Williams in 2004, Gauff and Zheng, 22, brought their A-game from the start, painting the lines with precise and powerful groundstrokes off of both wings.
+Contesting the youngest final at the WTA Finals since Maria Sharapova's win over Serena Williams in 2004, Gauff and Zheng, 22, brought their A-game from the start.

-It was Zheng who faced more pressure on serve in the opening games, saving a break point in game one, and three more in game five, to keep things on level terms with her American opponent.
+It was Zheng who faced more pressure on serve in the opening games, saving a number of break points to keep things on level terms with her American opponent.

 The rallies got longer and more physically taxing and it was Gauff who cracked first, double-faulting to hand Zheng a 5-3 lead.

-Zheng had to save a break point while serving for the set, which she closed on a netted backhand from Gauff at the 55-minute mark.
+Zheng had to save a break point while serving for the set, which she closed on a netted backhand from Gauff.

 The seventh seed kept up her momentum and clinched a fifth game in a row to go up 2-0 early in the second set.